ibm-cloud-docs/discovery-data/connector-database-cp4d.md

     Row filter
     :   Optional.
 Specify the `SQL WHERE` clause to designate which table rows to crawl.
 You must specify a Boolean expression that can be the condition of a `WHERE` clause in a `SELECT` statement.
 If there is an error in syntax or column names, the table is excluded from the crawl, and no documents are indexed.

+    Column with data to extract
+    :   Name of the column with data that you want to crawl.
+If you don't specify the column, a column with text or with a single large object is chosen to be crawled.

+    MIME type of data
+    :   Optional.
+The MIME type is detected if not specified.

-    The key and row filter values are not displayed with the schema and tables names, but the values are applied to the database connection.
+    The values that you specify in the table crawl settings dialog are not displayed with the schema and tables names, but the values are applied to the database connection.

+    The *Column with data to extract* and *MIME type of data* fields were added with the 4.6.5 release.
+    {: note}
 1. If you want the crawler to extract text from images in documents, expand *More processing settings*, and set **Apply optical character recognition (OCR)** to `On`.

     When OCR is enabled and your documents contain images, processing takes longer.
 For more information, see [Optical character recognition](/docs/discovery-data?topic=discovery-data-collections#ocr).